-Internship Position Available (on-going) for New World Primate Caregiver/Office Assistant at Pacific Primate Sanctuary, Maui, Hawaii
+Internship Position Available (on-going) for New World Primate Caregiver/Documentarian at Pacific Primate Sanctuary, Maui, Hawaii

 Pacific Primate Sanctuary

 This is truly a Sanctuary, a beautiful place for the right person.
-Responsibilities of an animal caretaker involve: providing daily care, enrichment, and nurturing to +/- 70 monkeys, administering medications, preparing food, cleaning enclosures, colony management, and maintaining the Sanctuary facility.
-Office assistance would include: record-keeping, data entry (Mac- Filemaker Pro, Excel, Word), preparing reports, and presenting literature reviews.
+Responsibilities of an animal caretaker involve: providing daily care, enrichment, and nurturing to +/- 50 monkeys, administering medications, preparing food, cleaning enclosures, colony management, and maintaining the Sanctuary facility.
+Extensive documentation duties would include: record-keeping, data entry (Mac- Filemaker Pro, Excel, Word), manual revisions, preparing reports, and presenting literature reviews.
 After the initial training period, managerial duties would be added and more technical training will be available.
 Interns are given the opportunity to become primary animal caregivers.
 This is more than a full-time position with on-call scheduling as needed.

-This is a volunteer position, although some paid work outside of the Sanctuary may be available weekly.
+This is a volunteer position.
 Pacific Primate Sanctuary is a nonprofit organization (501(C)(3).
-Our staff is made up of 15 volunteer caretakers and a support system of veterinary and other professionals.
+Our staff is made up of 5-10 volunteer caregivers (who volunteer one or more shifts each week), 1-4 interns, and a support system of veterinary and other professionals.
 Since the well-being of the monkeys is our primary focus, they are not on exhibit, the facility is not open to the public and they are not subjected to any medical research.
 As a result, our organization is not eligible for funding from any governmental agencies nor do we receive funds from admission, as would a public zoo.
 Therefore, we must rely solely upon donations from compassionate individuals and organizations.
 Our operating budget is extremely small.
 Financial independence for personal expenses (i.e. travel and medical needs) is required of our Interns.
-If you are considering the possibility of seeking grant support, supplementary funds for needs other than housing could be built into your budget.

 provided for internship/volunteer positions (travel, meals, lodging):

-We provide a fully furnished and equipped 24-foot Yurt or a 16-foot Yurt (a traditional round structure designed specifically for tropical living) and utilities.
+We provide a fully furnished and equipped 24-foot Yurt, a 16-foot Yurt, or a 12-foot Yurt (traditional round structures designed specifically for tropical living) and utilities.
 You would room with one of our current Interns who would be your primary instructor.
 Although we do not supply regular meals, many fruit trees and a site for growing vegetables are available.

 The Yurt is adjacent to the Sanctuary on a large piece of rainforest property.
 Interns are trained by experienced members of our staff in all aspects of New World primate care (Callitrichidae, Cebus and Ateles).
-Observational research could be conducted on this colony of Marmosets,Tamarins, Capuchin, and Spider Monkeys in a naturalistic environment.
 Please visit our website for additional information.

 Term of Appointment: